Chapter Twenty Nine

-Susan tells the others, “Nikko is doing better than expected, but we have to move to the cafeteria so the staff can do its job.
+Susan tells the others, “Nikko is doing better than expected, but we have to move to the cafeteria so the staff can do their job.
 Daphne or Janah will be along in a few minutes to give us the prognosis.
 Come on, let’s have coffee, the food’s good, there’s plenty of space.”

 Elevator’s ding, I catch Mini, “Hey handsome.
 I’ll be sure to tell Nikko you’re here, she’ll be pleased to know.”

 Mini, “Chuck sends his best.
 You know, if there’s any….”

 “Mini, between you and me, there’s nobody left to kill.
 We cleaned house.”